Kiero Small

-Kiero Small (born May 1, 1989) is a former American football fullback.
-He was drafted by the Seattle Seahawks in the seventh round of the 2014 NFL Draft.
+Kiero Small (born May 1, 1989) is an American college football coach and former fullback.
+He is the director of strength and conditioning for Purdue University, a position he has held since 2023.
+He was selected by the Seattle Seahawks in the seventh round of the 2014 NFL draft.
 He played college football at Arkansas.

 College career

-Small played his freshman and sophomore seasons at Hartnell College, a junior college in Salinas, CA. He signed with the University of Arkansas in 2011 as an inside linebacker, but was moved to offense and converted to a fullback prior to his junior season with the Razorbacks.
+Small played his freshman and sophomore seasons at Hartnell College, a junior college in Salinas, California.
+He signed with the University of Arkansas in 2011 as an inside linebacker, but was moved to offense and converted to a fullback prior to his junior season with the Razorbacks.
 Arkansas finished 2011 ranked #5 in the final polls with an 11-2 record after beating Kansas State in the 2012 Cotton Bowl Classic.
 Small suffered an injury early in his 2012 senior campaign and was forced to redshirt.
 As a redshirt senior in 2013, Small played a significant role in Bret Bielema's first season as a devastating blocking back, as well as a receiver out of the backfield, scoring 3 rushing touchdowns and 1 receiving for the season.

 Professional career

 Seattle Seahawks

-Small was drafted by the Seattle Seahawks in the seventh round with the 227th overall pick of the 2014 NFL Draft.
+Small was selected by the Seattle Seahawks in the seventh round with the 227th overall pick of the 2014 NFL draft.
 His contract with the Seahawks was terminated on August 30, 2014.

 Cleveland Browns

-Small was signed to the Cleveland Browns practice squad on September 9, 2014.

-He was waived by the Cleveland Browns on November 11, 2014.
+Small was signed to the Cleveland Browns practice squad on September 2, 2014.
+He was waived by the Browns on November 11.

 Baltimore Ravens

 On November 13, 2014, he signed with the Baltimore Ravens practice squad.
-On September 5, 2015, he was released by the Ravens.
+On September 5, 2015, he was released by the Ravens as part of final roster cuts.